Rapid mixing in positively weighted restricted Boltzmann machines: All-to-one influence bound

+We treat RBMs as a special case of ferromagnetic two-spin systems.
+We will highlight the differences between the two cases if necessary.
 To prove this theorem, consider the SAW tree $T = T_{\textnormal{SAW}}(G,v,\emptyset)$ rooted at $v$.
 The cycle-closing leaves of $T$ have fixed pinned values.
 We use the self-reducibility property in \Cref{obs:self-reducibility} to remove all cycle-closing leaves from the SAW tree and update the external fields at their neighbours.
 Thus, without loss of generality, we can assume there is no pinning on $T$.
 Let $\pi$ denote the Gibbs distribution on $T = (V_T,E_T)$, where the parameters are inherited from $\mu$.
 Fix a vertex $w \in V$.
 Let $S = \text{copy}(w)$ be the set of all copies of $w$ in $T$.
 By \Cref{prop:marginal-distributions-are-identical}, $\mu_v^{w \gets c}$ is identical to $\pi_v^{S \gets c}$ for $c \in \{0,1\}$, where $S \gets c$ is the pinning on $S$ such that all $x \in S$ are pinned to be $c$.